msgoat/cxp-dox-home/docs/kubernetes/k8s_basic_objects.md

 Each ingress must refer to a [service](#service).
 Ingresses support host-based or path-based routing, path manipulation, redirects, SSL certificates for HTTPS etc.

+!!! tip "Ingress Controller on CPX Kubernetes cluster is Traefik"
+    On the CXP Kubernetes cluster, Traefik is installed as the default ingress controller.
+    Please remember to add the Traefik specific annotations to your ingress manifest.

 @see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

 @see [Ingress Reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#ingress-v1beta1-networking-k8s-io)